Part ofClaude AI Features: Everything It Can Do (2026)

 | Reverts every new conversation | Styles are per-chat by design | Reselect it from the "Use style" menu |

-According to Anthropic's documentation, styles are available across the Claude apps, and on Claude Opus 4.8 a custom style built from 3 writing samples matched our voice on the first try.
+According to Anthropic's documentation, styles are available across the Claude apps, and a custom style built from three writing samples matched our voice on the first try.

 Claude pricing at a glance